nandiraju/jQueryTween/README.md

 jTween
 ======
 Lightest Tweening Engine for jQuery

-About
+Why jTween?
 ======

-A simple plugin to easily bridge tween.js with jQuery, so tween.js is not included into the jTween plugin.
+* A simple plugin to easily bridge tween.js with jQuery, and for jQuery users, makes work alot easier.
+Imagine writing init(), animate() and update() over and over again?

-Why jTween
+* It's about 2k minified and plus 6k of tween.js, you can do a ton of cool things without the need to use expensive or complicated animation engines.
+* This one is simple, light and I dare to say it's much more performance driven when it comes to simple tweens.
+* Keep in mind that tween.js is not included into the jTween plugin.
+You will have to download at source.

+DEMO
 ======
-It's about 2k minified and plus 6k of tween.js, you can do a ton of cool things without the need to use expensive or complicated animation engines.
-This one is simple, light and I dare to say it's much more performance driven when it comes to simple tweens.
+Coming soon.

 Get to know some features
 ======
-- works with jQuery, yes I know it's cool for n00bs and scary for advanced devs
+* works with jQuery, yes I know it's cool for n00bs and scary for advanced devs
-- can use all tween.js easing functions, can do delays and repeats, and more
+* can use all tween.js easing functions, can do delays and repeats, and more
-- supports callback function
+* supports callback function
-- tween scrollTo events
+* tween scrollTo events
-- tween transform translate2d or translate3d
+* tween transform translate2d or translate3d
-- tween transform rotate2d or rotate3d
+* tween transform rotate2d or rotate3d
-- tween transform scale
+* tween transform scale
-- tween opacity
+* tween opacity

 Quick Example